MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 5. Identify managed computers that are marked as **Access Denied**, right-click each one, select **Reassociate**, and then provide the administrative credentials.

-6. If you are restoring a VMM management server that was also a library server, then the new computer lists the original VMM server as the default library server.
+6. If you're restoring a VMM management server that was also a library server, then the new computer lists the original VMM server as the default library server.
 From the **Library** view, remove the original library server, and then add the new computer as a library server.

 You might also need to reassociate servers in the perimeter network (also known as DMZ, demilitarized zone, and screened subnet), as described in the next section.